 Symptoms of a wheel imbalance include a shaking of the steering wheel or a general vibration felt inside the car, but only when moving down the road and usually only at a certain speed.

-Your cars wheels aren’t in perfect balance, small lead weights are stuck on to create balance and they must be maintained.
-Trouble is the weights fall off and create a shake or tremor which can be felt in the steering or in the seat.
+Your car’s wheels aren’t in perfect balance, small lead weights are stuck on to create balance and they must be maintained.
+The trouble is the weights fall off and create a shake or tremor which can be felt in the steering or in the seat.
 A tire shop will take care of this without any fuss.

 Warped Brake Rotor